jpt13653903/ALCHA/Wiki/MarkDown/Home.md

 During normal assignment, the source is type-cast to the target type before assignment.
 If the target does not have sufficient bits to store the source, the source is truncated.
 When most-significant bits are removed, the compiler issues a warning.
 When least-significant bits are removed, no warning is issued.
 It is up to the developer to ensure that correct rounding is applied, if required.

+It the target of an assignment has not been defined, it is dynamically defined according to the type of the source of that assignment.
+Once defined in such a manner, that variable cannot change its type, and redefining it is illegal.

 ## 3.1 Operators
 The following table summarises ALCHA operators, in order of precedence: